mpvoss/learny/notes.md

 //-------------------------
-Easy deploy design
-docker image
- - react files served on one port
- - fast api on another port
- - sqllite db?

-docker compose
-- supabase (auth + postgres)
-- fastapi with static files

-docker steps
-- Want supabase to come up.
-Check it's happy
-- Then can try to turn on learny and talk to db
-- Then can test react -> learny -> db

-Let's take a few steps back
-- Docker != docker compose
-- Like...if we're distributing this with docker compose then
-- I think I'll have a sep folder
-- Clone project, cd in, run docker-compose-up
-There's just one image I'll put on dockerhub and then it's free supabase is there already

-//-------------------------
 MVP
-- App should be user-sensitive (different data for different users)
 - Timeline -> give min width and scroll
 - Timeline editing
 - Diagrams screen?
 Able to save from chat